vinibiavatti1/AirbusA320Checklist/README.md

 3. Set `THRUST LEVERS` to `IDLE` (shortcut: `E`)
 5. Upon touchdown, apply `MAX REVERSE` thrust (shortcut: `DELETE`) and use manual breaking if needed (shortcut: `B`)
 6. At 60 knots, cancel reverse thrust (click `DELETE` again)
-7. Transition smoothly to the exit the runway (use `TAB + Hold Left Click` to control the nose wheel steering)
+7. Transition smoothly to the exit the runway (use `TAB + Hold Left Click` to control the nose wheel steering and `B` for breaks)

 ## 33. Taxi After Landing (Vacating Runway)